Boca Juniors: History

 Other important founding members include Arturo Penney, Marcelino Vergara, Luis Cerezo, Adolfo Taggio, Giovanelli, Donato Abbatángelo, and Bertolini.

 In 1913, Boca was promoted to Primera División after some previous failed attempts.
 This was possible when the Argentine Association decided to increase the number of teams in the league from 6 to 15.

 In 1925, Boca made its first trip to Europe to play in Spain, Germany and France.
 The squad played a total of 19 games, winning 15 of them.
 For that reason Boca was declared "Campeón de Honor" (Champion of Honour) by the Association.

 During successive years, Boca consolidated as one of the most popular teams of Argentina, with a huge number of fans not only in the country but worldwide.
-The club is one of the most successful teams in Argentine football, having won 47 domestic titles (34 league titles and 13 national cups).
-At international level, Boca Juniors have won 22 titles, with 18 competitions organised by CONMEBOL and four by the Argentine and Uruguayan Associations together.

 Kit and badge

 According to the club's official site, the original jersey colour was a white shirt with thin black vertical stripes, being then replaced by a light blue shirt and then another striped jersey before adopting the definitive blue and gold.
 Nevertheless, another version states that Boca Juniors' first jersey was pink, although it has been questioned by some journalists and historians who state that Boca, most probably, never wore a pink jersey, by pointing out the lack of any solid evidence and how this version stems from, and is only supported on, flawed testimonies.

 Legend has it that in 1906, Boca played Nottingham de Almagro.
 Both teams wore such similar shirts that the match was played to decide which team would get to keep it.
 Boca lost, and decided to adopt the colors of the flag of the first boat to sail into the port at La Boca.
 This proved to be a Swedish ship, therefore the yellow and blue of the Swedish flag were adopted as the new team colours.
+Reportedly, it was the dockworker Juan Bricchetto who saw the ship, which was named Drottning Sophia.
 The first version had a yellow diagonal band, which was later changed to a horizontal stripe.